 It is easy to load and get up to speed.
 It includes all the translators so you can get started seeing the advantages of implementing the power of INOVATE or IRONCAD.
 You can directly access your existing engineering data.
 Take some time to get the other departments involved.
 This truly is the solution to make each person in the company access to all the engineering data and in the know.

 Important Note: IronCAD is much different than the Solidworks clones, you work in a single model environment and use drag and drop design as your first option.
-When you need to sketch please use the extrude wizard.
-Give me a call and I will give you a short presentation of the unique and high productive modeling techniques.
+When you need to sketch please use the extrude wizard, even though you can have standalone sketches.
+Direct edit is just a right mouse click away.
+Give me a call or Skype me and I will give you a short presentation of the unique and high productive modeling techniques.